-How to calendar block
+How to set goals?

 Sometimes the new year is the time when we set ourselves new goals.
 And other times we just want to know for ourselves where we want to go in the future.
 Here are a few ideas on how you can set yourself good goals for your solo self-employment and for your life.